MicrosoftDocs/customer-insights/ci-docs/dialog-with-data.md

 - Customer data is [imported](data-sources.md) and [unified](data-unification.md).
 - You have at least Contributor permissions in Customer Insights.
-- The Customer Insights environment is hosted in one the US regions.
+- The Customer Insights environment is hosted in one of the US regions.

 ## Discover insights from your data

 1. In Customer Insights, go to **Insights** > **Discovery**.
 1. A pop-up dialog explains the feature and asks for your consent to share your prompts to continuously improve the quality of the results or answers generated.
 Choose your preference.
-You can always change your using a toggle on the Discovery page later.
+You can always change your preference using a toggle on the **Discovery** page later.

    :::image type="content" source="media/copilot-customer-insights.svg" alt-text="Screenshot of the dialog with data feature with copilot answering a user question.":::